BS/MS Program

 Additional Information

 - Once you are enrolled in a combined BS/MS program, you become a graduate student and are charged graduate tuition and fees.
 Since these are higher than undergraduate tuition and fees, the result can be a financial burden.
-Students enrolled in a bachelor’s/master’s combined program may hold GA appointments that do not involve teaching of other students provided all other eligibility criteria are met.
-Check with the Graduate School for details.

 - You will have two GPAs – one for undergraduate and one for graduate.
 You will be subject to academic standards at both levels.